mlresearch/v130/_posts/2021-03-18-della-vecchia21a.md

 abstract: " We study a natural extension of classical empirical risk minimization, where the hypothesis space is a random subspace of a given space.
-In particular, we consider possibly data dependent subspaces spanned by a random subset of the data, recovering as a special case Nystr{ö}m approaches for kernel methods.
+In particular, we consider possibly data dependent subspaces spanned by a random subset of the data, recovering as a special case Nyström approaches for kernel methods.
 Considering random subspaces naturally leads to computational savings, but the question is whether the corresponding learning accuracy is degraded.
 These statistical-computational tradeoffs have been recently explored for the least squares loss and self-concordant